 Kaylee Misener, B.A., M.A.

-Kaylee is a first year Ph.D. student in the Clinical Psychology program at the University of British Columbia Okanagan supervised by Dr. Maya Libben.
-Her undergraduate honours thesis, completed at UBCO, investigated whether an implicit measure of disordered eating could be used to assess cognitive distortions among individuals who exhibit eating disordered symptoms as compared with post-symptomatic and control groups.
+Kaylee is a PhD candidate in the Clinical Psychology program at the University of British Columbia Okanagan (UBCO) supervised by Dr. Maya Libben.
+Kaylee has conducted research in the area of eating disorders and body image for several years, culminating in her developing and teaching a third-year course on the psychology of body image.
+Kaylee’s undergraduate honours thesis, completed at UBCO, investigated whether an implicit measure of disordered eating could be used to assess cognitive distortions among individuals who exhibit eating disordered symptoms as compared with post-symptomatic and control groups.
 Her Master’s research investigated the relationship between attentional biases and body dissatisfaction, using novel eye-tracking technology.
 Further, it provided a cross-cultural replication and expansion to facilitate the comparison of body image issues across cultures.
-Her Doctoral research continues to investigate body dissatisfaction, eating disorders, and cognitive psychology.
-Her dissertation will explore the potential of a novel body dissatisfaction prevent program for youth.
+Her recent research involves the creation of a body dissatisfaction prevention program that focuses on the role of self-compassion, mindfulness, and yoga in preventing body image concerns for youth.
+Kaylee is also a passionate mental health advocate and the current president of UBCO’s Mental Health Awareness and Advocacy Club (MHAAC).

 Jennifer Upshaw, B.Sc., M.A.